FUn_Article_HowOatMilkIsMade_Banner_1.jpg

 Oats and water are mixed and milled together

-The first step consists of mixing rolled oats with water, usually at a similar ratio we would use for most home-made recipes (commonly about 1:2.7), and milling them into a soft homogeneous slurry.1,3 Some manufacturers already buy oat flour (finely ground oats) to make the process quicker, while others may have oat dehullers and steamers within the oat milk processing plant to have control over the full procedure.4
+The first step consists of mixing rolled oats with water, usually at a similar ratio we would use for most homemade recipes (commonly about 1:2.7), and milling them into a soft homogeneous slurry.1,3 Some manufacturers already buy oat flour (finely ground oats) to make the process quicker, while others may have oat dehullers and steamers within the oat milk processing plant to control the full procedure.4

 Adding enzymes

-This is an essential step and the one responsible for the big difference in taste between homemade and store bought oat milk.
-Different enzymes, such as α-amylase, break down the complex sugars (like starch) found in oats into simpler sugars such as maltose in a process called hydrolysis.
+This is an essential step, and the one responsible for the big difference in taste between homemade and store-bought oat milk.
+Different enzymes, such as α-amylase, break down the complex sugars (like starch) found in oats into simpler sugars, such as maltose, in a process called hydrolysis.
 This is what makes the oat milk sweeter to taste than the oats themselves.5

 While the addition of enzymes may seem foreign and potentially uninviting, the addition of enzymes in the production process to break down complex carbohydrates into simpler ones is fairly common in a number of other foods.
 For example, to create lactose-free milk, the enzyme called lactase is added to break down lactose into glucose and galactose, making it possible for lactose-intolerant people to drink cow’s milk.9